BBA Business Organisation Concept of Finance Planning

 Therefore, finance is said to be the life-blood of any business.
 Finance should be available in adequate quantity to face trade cycles, recessions and other critical times.

-Role of Financial Planning
+Role of Financial Planning – Concept of Finance Planning

 The term financial plans refers to the plan that indicates the requirements of finance, the sources from which, it is to be raised and the application of funds.
-It is the process of planning the policies, procedures and programmes for effective management of the financial activities of an organization.
+It is the process of planning the policies, procedures and programmes for effective management of the financial activities of an organisation.
 Financial planning consists of the following activities :

 - Estimating the amount of capital required for various needs of business.